Coaching Options

 Impact for Good

-Long-term, practical support and space to reflect and learn.
-You can tackle priorities and new challenges as they arise and stay on track through the ups and downs of the year.
+Long-term, practical support and thinking space over a longer period of time.
+Tackle priorities and new challenges as they arise and stay on track through the ups and downs of the year.

-15 sessions, typically fortnightly for 3 months, then monthly for 9.
+15 sessions, typically fortnightly for 3-6 months, moving to monthly.

 £3000+VAT